Now is the time to stand apart as an expert in clinical practice and leadership.

 Possessing evidence-based practice, systems thinking, leadership and change management competencies, graduates are equipped to influence policy formulation, utilize technology and information systems and lead interdisciplinary strategic initiatives that drive quality patient outcomes and exceptional patient experiences.
 Mount Carmel’s unique, faith-based, innovative approach to DNP education engages learners in a supported and personalized learning experience as they tackle the challenges of assuring the quality, safety, equity, and efficiency of care while shaping and inspiring care delivery as it is seen through the eyes of the patient, family, and care provider.

-- Designed to meet the needs of busy professionals
+- Online course delivery, designed to meet the needs of busy professionals

-- Graduates are eligible for national EBP certification
+- Unique immersion experience prepares the students for the national EBP certification

-- Specialty electives allow you to enhance your expertise in your areas of interest
+- There are many options to guide you in achieving your goal, specialty electives allow you to enhance your expertise in your areas of interest

 - Leadership in clinical practice, healthcare or academic nursing